wa1kmoon/Astro101/GRB101/grb_observations/012_GW170817&GRB170817A/brief.md

     - the diviation of the speed of gravity from the speed of light: $\Delta v/v_{EM} \approx v_{EM} \Delta t/D$
       - with different $\Delta t$ resulting in upper and lower limits.

+    - the limits on Lorentz invariance violation
+      - the effective field theory

+    - the confirmation on the Equivalence princeple
+      - shapiro delay

 Conlutions:

 - The joint event set a **stringent limits on fundamental physics** and **probed the central engine of SGRBs** in ways that have not been possible with EM data alone.